 When are tension cables or wire ropes (tightly mounted steel cables) as plant supports useful?
-How important is the distance from the wall, which wire rope arrangement is suitable when, and what 'design' is recommended?
-Is a component kit better, or your own compilation?
+How important is the distance from the wall?
+Which wire rope arrangement is suitable when?
+What 'design' is recommended?
+Which is better: a component kit or your own compilation?
 Is every surface suitable?
-You can find answers here to these questions, as well as other tips on choosing a suitable climbing assistance in cable clamping technology.
-Of course, stainless steel is recommended, otherwise expect damage and rust with lesser quality metal.
+You can find answers here to these questions, as well as other tips on choosing a suitable climbing assistance in cable-clamping technology.
+Stainless steel is recommended; otherwise, expect damage and rust with a lesser quality metal.

-Wire rope can have different purposes, depending on the climbing plants growth type.
+Wire rope can have different purposes, depending on the climbing plant's growth type.
 At first, they work as a ladder for young shoots to grab hold of and climb.
 The so called "twining plants" twine and twist their shoots directly around the cable.
-A permanent entwining is only recommendable for light or medium twining plants.
-Vigorous twining plants, however, need to be lead parallel to the wire rope strands, as described by Wisteria.
+A permanent entwining is only recommended for light or medium twining plants.
+Vigorous twining plants, however, need to be lead parallel to the wire rope strands, as described with wisteria.

 Wall distance growth aids should help the plants to grow up and provide them with sufficient distance from the wall.
 This is often overrated and leads to 'menacing' cable tension techniques.
 Why?
 What is important in the early growing phase, later plays only a minor role.
-Older plants catch, entwine, and anchor themselves with the growth of shoots and are no longer really dependent on a "growth aid".
-You can find more about it at the individual Climbing Plants section.
+Older plants catch, entwine, and anchor themselves with the growth of shoots and are no longer really dependent on a "growth aid."
+You can find more about it in the individual climbing plants section.

-Some plants like Wisteria are often only guided on one wire because the cut and care is easier.
+Some plants, like wisteria, are often only guided on one wire because the cut and care is easier.
 Flat structures, however, make more sense with most other plants.
-A formal question surfaces: Shall the tension line be a single wire, arranged parallel to the plant or are lattices or “nets” better?
-For architectural reasons, it is sometimes necessary to arrange individual cable strands in parallel, without cross-links.
-This applies to both horizontal or vertical lines alike.
-Such Trellis’ acts leaner, more pleasing, and can possibly provide better support with their lines in the design language of the building.
-For the plants, however, lattice structures offer more 'grip' and are therefore preferrable.
+A question arises: shall the tension line be a single wire, arranged parallel to the plant, or are lattices or “nets” better?
+For architectural reasons, it is sometimes necessary to arrange individual cable strands parallel to one another, without cross-links.
+This applies to both horizontal and vertical lines alike.
+Such trellises are leaner, more pleasing, and can possibly provide better support with their lines in the design language of the building.
+For the plants, however, lattice structures offer more 'grip' and are therefore preferable.
 In the wire rope systems section, you can see both options.

 Ideally, you already know what sort of plant will grow on your façade.
-Then go to the respective climbing plant page and choose a arrangement fitting to your situation.
-A so called "wire rope system" made of stainless steel.
+Then go to the respective climbing plant page and choose an arrangement fitting to your situation, a so-called "wire rope system" made of stainless steel.
 The next step is to choose a construction style.

-A word in advance: For climbing plant support systems, there is barely an alternative to stainless steel.
-Other material often causes damage of some sort...
-Wire rope technology from FassadenGrün is exclusively high grade stainless steel.
-We offer five different construction designs: easy, light, medium, heavy and massive.
-Basically all of our pre assebmled wire rope systems are available in these five styles, classifying them into different forms of design, wall distance, load capacity and price.
+A word in advance: for climbing plant support systems, there is no real alternative to stainless steel.
+Other material often causes damage of some sort.
+Wire rope technology from FassadenGrün is exclusively made of high grade stainless steel.
+We offer five different construction designs: easy, light, medium, heavy, and massive.
+Basically, all of our pre-assembled wire rope systems are available in these five styles, classifying them into different forms of design, wall distance, load capacity and price.
 Which style fits to which climbing plant is shown on the climbing plant pages.

 Many applications can be satisfied by FassadenGrün with the purchase of ready-made kits, as opposed to buying a collection of individual parts.
-Such pre-assembled cable sets are suitable for all wall types, however they are not suitable for: insulated walls (ETICS), cladding, and thin-walled concrete elements.
+Such pre-assembled cable sets are suitable for all wall types with the exception of: insulated walls (ETICS), cladding, and thin-walled concrete elements.
 Alternatives can be found for these cases.
 Very big greening fields should and can be grouped into several smaller fields, next to each other.
 This makes the use of standardized wire rope systems easier.

 When necessary, you can also modify and maximize basic turfing formats by ordering components in addition to kits.
 Let FassadenGrün advise you on how to broaden and enlarge a greening.
-If you don’t see your solution you can then look in the overview of Climbing Plants at least.
-You may find preferred arrangements for many cases; whether you want more dense or Spartan, horizontal, or vertical forms.
+If you don’t see your solution, you can then look in the overview of Climbing Plants.
+You may find preferred arrangements for many cases; whether you want more dense or spartan, horizontal, or vertical forms.
 With this knowledge, you can put your own original sets together in the "Individual Parts" section.
 The mounts themselves should have approximately the same wall distances as a comparable wire rope system.